 The Read Codes function allows the scan tool to read the DTCs from the vehicle's control modules.
 DTCs are used to help determine the cause of a problem or problems with a vehicle.
 These codes cause the control module to illuminate the malfunction indicator lamp (MIL) when emission-related or driveability fault occurs.
 When referring to the engine control module, MIL is also known as service engine soon or check engine lamp.
 Read Codes can be done with the key on engine off (KOEO) or with the key on engine running (KOER).
-From the Diagnostic Menu.
+From the Diagnostic Codes Menu:

 - 1. Select Read Codes.

-- Use the READ and keys until Read Codes is highlighted.
+- Use the ▲ UP and ▼ DOWN keys until Read Codes is highlighted.

 - Press ENTER.

-- Alternately, press and hold the READ key for 2 - seconds when Rd\Er appears on the display. - 2.
-If more than one module is supported, a menu is displayed. - Use the READ and keys until the desired choice is highlighted. - Press enter.
+- 2. If more than one module is supported, a menu is displayed. - Use the ▲ UP and ▼ DOWN keys until the desired choice is highlighted. - Press ENTER.